 A little about Annie …

-Daughter of a contractor and a Certified Professional Accountant with her own practice, Annie’s “small town” upbringing came with real world experience.
-Seeing and speaking to Ann you’ll understand quickly that she’s engaging.
-She cares.
-About you, and how she can help.
+Daughter of a father in the service industry, and a mother operating her own practice as a Certified Public Accountant (CPA), Annie’s “small town” upbringing came with real world experience.
+Seeing and speaking to Annie you’ll understand quickly that she’s engaging.
+She cares about you, and how she can help.
 Much of that comes from meeting people through her family’s business, and helping them deal with taxes – one of only two certainties in a person’s life.

 Surrounded by family in the Tri-State Area of New York, New Jersey and Pennsylvania, she can tell you the pluses and minuses of growing up in a Delaware River Town.
 Better yet, she enjoys hearing about you.
 Building relationships.
 Establishing a rapport, even though her time in your life may be limited to a transaction – business formation, real estate closing, or representation in court.
 Still, the hope is always that she becomes your point person – your “go to” if the need for representation arises, even if she’s referring you to a contact.

 Personally, Annie resides her in hometown of Matamoras, Pennsylvania.
 Eventually expecting to reside in either New York or New Jersey, she believes that her personal ties to the Tri-State area drew her back.
-Much like with Bill, her family sits atop those items that drew her back.
+Much like with Bill, her family ties sits atop the list.
 That, plus the ability to serve her hometown community using her ever-expanding knowledge and skills.

 … her education